phc-s/aciolatte/README.md

 ## About acio latte 🥛

-Acio Latte (stylized "ACIO LATTE") is a simple, clean .NET terminal application that provides basic calculation solutions in a very lightweight environment.
+Acio Latte (stylized "ACIO LATTE") is a simple and clean series of .NET terminal applications that provides basic calculation solutions in a very lightweight environment.
 Everything is properly instructed during runtime use.
 This project was made based on the Acio project made by myself (https://github.com/phc-s/acio), made before this more complex version, this project was made also to recycle my C# knowledge.
 Beyond planning to using it regularly, further updates are planned.

 ## How to use acio latte 📟